What is a job interview, and why is it important?

 Below are some of the key benefits of the interview process:

-Beyond gaining comprehensive information about a candidate’s background, work experience and education, an interview often gives an immediate impression about their personality, communication skills and general suitability for your team.
+Beyond gaining comprehensive information about a candidate’s background, work experience and education, an interview often gives an immediate impression about their personality, communication skills and general suitability for the role.

-It helps fill in the gaps from the job application
+Fill in missing information from the job application

 CVs and cover letters often can’t capture the full story.
-A job interview helps you clarify missing details, verify information and gain a more complete understanding of a candidate’s abilities, experiences and potential. it ensures you’re making decisions based on a fuller picture of each applicant.
+A job interview helps you clarify missing details, verify information and gain a more complete understanding of a candidate’s abilities, experiences and potential.
+It ensures you’re making decisions based on a more thorough understanding of each applicant.

 Treating candidates with respect and conducting interviews in a professional, welcoming manner leaves a lasting impression.
 Even candidates who aren’t selected can leave with a positive feeling about your organisation, which can enhance your reputation and help attract future talent to your organisation.
 Remember – a smooth interview may be an employer branding opportunity.